 Boiling dried lotus seeds on stove:

-- Start by soaking the dried lotus seeds in hot water for at least 2 hours.
-This helps soften the seeds and reduce cooking time.
-After soaking, drain the water.
-Remember not to rinse the seeds with cool water because it makes the seeds become hard.
+- Begin by soaking the dried lotus seeds in hot water for at least 2 hours.
+This step helps to soften the seeds and reduces the cooking time.
+After soaking, drain the water and rinse the seeds.
+It's important not to rinse the seeds with cool water as this can cause them to harden.
+Instead, rinse them with warm or hot water.

-- In a pot, add water and bring the water to a boil.
-Once it starts boiling, add the lotus seeds.
+- In a pot, add water and bring it to a boil.
+Once the water starts boiling, add the lotus seeds.

 Cook in an instant pot/pressure cooker: